Warner Bros. International Television Production: Warner Bros. International Television Distribution

 Warner Bros.
-International Television Distribution was founded in 1989 after purchasing of Lorimar Telepictures by Warner Communications.
-It distributes Warner Bros., HBO and Turner content to the international television marketplace (broadcast, pay cable, basic cable, satellite, pay-per-view, subscription video-on-demand, digital platforms, etc.).
+International Television Distribution was founded in 1989 after the purchase of Lorimar Telepictures by Warner Communications.
+It distributes Warner Bros., HBO, and Turner content to the international television marketplace (broadcast, pay cable, basic cable, satellite, pay-per-view, subscription video-on-demand, digital platforms, etc.).

 Global divisions

 Australia

 Warner Bros.
 International Television Production Australia (WBITPA) was founded in 2004 as Eyeworks Australia before being rebranded in 2014.

 As Eyeworks Australia, shows produced include Celebrity Splash, Being Lara Bingle, Gangs of Oz and Territory Cops.
 Following the rebrand, WBITPA began producing The Bachelor Australia from its fourth season, spin-offs The Bachelorette Australia from its second season & Bachelor in Paradise, as well as First Dates, the eighth season of Who Do You Think You Are?, Back in Time for Dinner, the sixteenth season of Dancing with the Stars and The Masked Singer Australia.